 16 Types of Hardwood (with Pictures)

-Hardwood is a wood type commonly used in building, construction, or DIY projects.
+Hardwood is a wood type commonly used in construction or DIY projects.
 It’s prized due to its charming, natural look and high durability.
 Hardwood is harder than softwood, as you can tell by the name, and various trees fall into the hardwood category.

 Every type of hardwood has characteristics that set it apart from the others.
 Some look better, and some are more affordable or durable.
 To help you discover all of their benefits (along with the disadvantages), here’s a list of 16 types of hardwood.
 Read on below to find out more about their unique traits and differences.